-This might be as close as you can come to an African safari, without the 12-hour flight.
-Comfy, fully outfitted tents let you spend the night on the edge of this park’s expansive African Plains exhibit.
-Watch giraffes, rhinos, antelope, gazelles, and other fascinating animals interact—much as they would in the wild—then watch them bed down for the night.
-They get the hard ground; you get a comfy bed, plus dinner and a hot breakfast.
-Add to the splurge with special night-vision goggles, available only during these special events.
+This might be as close as you can come to an African safari, without the 12 hour flight.
+Comfortable, fully outfitted tents let you spend the night on the edge of this park’s expansive African Plains exhibit.
+Watch giraffes, rhinos, antelope, gazelles, and other fascinating animals interact, much as they would in the wild, then watch them bed down for the night.
+They get the hard ground, you get a comfortable bed, plus dinner and a hot breakfast.
+Add to the splurge with special night vision goggles, available only during these special events.

-Insider's Tip: You can also pick the sleepover that best fit your style—one for all ages, or one that’s adults only.
+Insider's Tip: You can also pick the sleepover that best fit your style, one for all ages, or one for adults only.

 With their cartoon-cute looks and roly-poly gait, the zoo’s giant pandas are no-brainer favourites.
 The zoo’s resident trio—Gao Gao, Bai Yun and their child, Xiao Liwu (born in 2012)—lumber about in their bamboo-shaded enclosure, munching away on leaves (about 320 kilos of bamboo are harvested per week) seemingly oblivious to their adoring fans.
 It’s a rare chance to see these charmers—only an estimated 1,600 giant pandas are left in the wild, roaming the high mountains of western China.

 To avoid crowds, consider joining the Early Morning Panda Tour, which includes access to the park before gates officially open.
 You’ll see the bears get their breakfast, then take a guided shuttle tour of the zoo.